zihuaye/3xsd/README.txt

 Dpkt module is also needed when running 3nsd DNS server, pip install it.

+Or, of cause you can let pip do it all for you: pip install 3xsd

 In a debian, you can use apt-get to install python-pip(pip) or python-setuptools(easy_install), then to install the packages following.

 Python Packages(Modules) version reference: